-(a) Supply at least 32 oz of drinking water per employee per hour.

-- (A) Hold pre-shift meetings to the extent practical before the commencement of work to review the high heat procedures, encourage employees to drink plenty of water, and remind employees of their right to take a cool-down rest when necessary and its location. - (B) Ensure that a sufficient quantity of drinking water is readily accessible to employees at all times, reminding employees throughout the work shift to drink plenty of water.
-An average adult should drink 32 oz. an hour.; and - (C) Ensure that all employees have the opportunity to drink at least 32 oz of drinking water per hour. - (b) Employers are not required to supply the entire quantity of drinking water needed to be supplied for all employees on a full shift at the beginning of the shift.
+- (a) Supply at least one quart of drinking water per employee per hour.
+When employee exposure is at or above an applicable temperature listed in OAR 437-002-XXXX(1)(b) Table 1: - (A) Ensure that a sufficient quantity of drinking water is readily accessible to employees at all times; and - (B) Ensure that all employees have the opportunity to drink at least one quart of drinking water per hour. - (b) Employers are not required to supply the entire quantity of drinking water needed to be supplied for all employees on a full shift at the beginning of the shift.
 Employers may begin the shift with smaller quantities of drinking water if effective procedures are established for replenishment during the shift.